Dust Bowl: Long-term economic impact

+This catastrophe intensified the economic impact of the Great Depression in the region.
+The abandonment of homesteads and financial ruin resulting from catastrophic topsoil loss led to widespread hunger and poverty.

 In many regions, more than 75% of the topsoil was blown away by the end of the 1930s.
 Land degradation varied widely.
 Aside from the short-term economic consequences of erosion, the Dust Bowl had severe long-term economic consequences.

 By 1940, counties that had experienced the most erosion had a greater decline in agricultural land values.
 The per-acre value of farmland declined by 28% in high-erosion counties and 17% in medium-erosion counties, relative to land value changes in low-erosion counties.
 Even over the long term, the land's agricultural value often failed to return to pre-Dust Bowl levels.
 In highly eroded areas, less than 25% of the original agricultural losses were recovered.
 The economy adjusted predominantly through large relative population declines in more-eroded counties, both during the 1930s and through the 1950s.

 The economic effects persisted in part because of farmers' failure to switch to more appropriate crops for highly eroded areas.
 Because the amount of topsoil had been reduced, it would have been more productive to shift from crops and wheat to animals and hay.
 During the Depression and through at least the 1950s, there was limited relative adjustment of farmland away from activities that became less productive in more-eroded counties.